-Inherited collagen defects in collagen in the extracellular matrices
+Inherited collagen defects in collagen in the extracellular matrices of various tissues.

 Clinical suspicion & diagnosis

 - fragility of tissues

 These features plus the presence of a family history of the exact same subtype of EDS suspected are the hallmarks of diagnosis.